ricsirigu/ricsirigu.github.io/src/data/services/service-4/index.md

 category: 'services'
 title: 'Secure Coding & Review'
 icon: 'laptop-code'
-description: "Manual review of application's source code in an attempt to identify vulnerabilities in the code."
+description: "Examining an application's source code manually with the aim of detecting any potential vulnerabilities present in it."
 ---